 In 1958 the Bel Air Series was top-of-the-line for Chevrolet with the Impala the brand new model within that series (although Bel Air doesn't appear anywhere on the car), it was even more richly appointed.
-This 1958 Chevrolet Bel Air Impala 2 door Sport Coupe shows you just how nice they are.
+This 1958 Chevrolet Bel Air Impala Convertible shows you just how nice they are.

 Chevrolets had been completely redesigned for '58 and the body style lasted only one year before another complete revamp for 1959.
 They were longer, wider and lower than 1957.
 Gone too were the tailfins and replaced with the sculptured 'Gull-wing' styling.

 The Bel Air has a spear shaped molding along almost the full length of the car.
 There are four chevrons at the front of the front fenders, four short, vertical strips on the lower rear fender bulge, fender ornaments on the front fenders and a unique roofline with a vent above the rear window.

 Impalas had even more trim including Impala script and crossed-flag emblems at the front of the rear coving, chrome plated dummy air scoops in front of the rear wheelwells, ribbed body sill panels and triple taillamps.
 Other models had just two taillights with the station wagons only having one.

 This car looks great in its Snowcrest White paint and goes well with the Gray, Black and Red textured fabric and vinyl interior.